lucasaddisi/nvim/README.md

 - [ ] Telescop + LSP
 - [ ] Open '{', '(', etc. should close as well
 - [ ] Telescope git status should display in a different way
+- [ ] Shortcut to close buffer from Telescope Buffers